 Nature Near Me will deliver a new online wiki-style SBI register, using colours and symbols so information on site grade, key features and vulnerability can be more easily interpreted.
 By wiki-style we mean that if you can read it, you can contribute (with admin moderation).

-In year one the Project Officer will work with three existing local groups connected to SBIs; to inform them about the SBI selection and review process, and help them understand the qualifying features for their sites.
-They will then work collaboratively with land owners to develop site monitoring schedules and appropriate, costed, management plans.
+In year one the Project Officer will work with 3 or 4 existing local groups connected to SBIs; to inform them about the SBI selection and review process, and help them understand the qualifying features for their sites.
+These 'Pioneer groups' will then work collaboratively with land owners to develop site monitoring schedules and appropriate, costed, habitat management plans.

-These enhancement works will be documented on video and made available via the website and YouTube to provide an additional legacy for the project.
+These achievements will be documented on video and made available via the website and YouTube to provide an additional legacy for the project.

 Follow-on engagements will include workshops targeting particular sites/areas, and attendance of appropriate partnership events e.g. museum events, community-focused wildlife fun days, university action groups etc.

-The aim will be to organise and run Bioblitzes on four of these sites during each of years two and three; to promote interest in the sites, raise awareness of the SBI process and forum, and encourage the formation of a voluntary group for each site.
+Another aim will be to organise and run Bioblitzes on a few sites during each of years two and three; to promote interest in the sites, raise awareness of the SBI process and forum, and encourage the formation of a voluntary group for each site.
 The information obtained at Bioblitzes will be a major factor in forming subsequent site management plans.

 We want to establish an umbrella forum to unite the silos around valuing and enhancing natural heritage.
 A memorable name for this forum will be defined as part of the project.
 The Project Officer will organise and facilitate a number of Umbrella Forum events, including a Nature Near Me sustainability conference in the second year of the project.
 These will encourage ongoing communication, sharing of resources and experiences, and facilitate collaborative working across the county, ensuring the sustainability of the project.